Bucknell-Biol364/Project_1_Group_3_2024/README.md

  to be able to create a linear model to be able to do follow up anova and tukey tests to be able to interpret the results from these tests

-You will need to edit this README.md document when your tutorial is complete to include instructions for using the tutorial.